 There are a lot of strategies for investing, but one of the most basic is simple to start now.
 You can use time to your advantage by starting early and putting a concept called compounding to work for you.

 How compounding interest works

-Your money earns money over time, usually through interest or dividends and then you earn money on your initial investment and the earnings.
+Your money earns money over time, usually through interest or dividends.
+Then you earn money on your initial investment and the earnings.
 This is compounding.
-The more time your money has to grown through earnings, the more opportunity you have for compounding.
+The more time your money has to grow through earnings, the more opportunity you have for compounding.

 - Sue started saving and investing for retirement at age 30 and saved $2,000 a year for just 10 years.
 At the 8% rate of return, she ended up with $198,422 at age 65.

 - Bob waited until he was 40 to start, but saved $2,000 a year for 25 years.
 Because he got a later start, he didn’t have as many years for his money to compound.
 He ended up with only $157,909 at age 65.
 That’s over $40,000 less than Sue.